openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 // RaidGroup contains the details of a raid group for the pool type RaidGroup struct {
-	// Type is the raid group type
-	// Supported values are : stripe, mirror, raidz and raidz2

-	// stripe -- stripe is a raid group which divides data into blocks and
-	// spreads the data blocks across multiple block devices.

-	// mirror -- mirror is a raid group which does redundancy
-	// across multiple block devices.

-	// raidz -- RAID-Z is a data/parity distribution scheme like RAID-5, but uses dynamic stripe width.
-	// radiz2 -- TODO
-	// Optional -- defaults to `defaultRaidGroupType` present in `PoolConfig` Type string `json:"type"`

-	// Designation can have following values :
-	// readCache -- The raid group is a read cache.
-	// writeCache -- The raid group is a write cache.
-	// spare -- The raid group is spare.
-	// "" -- Empty value means this will be used a regular vdev to form pool.
-	// What about default value ?
-Can this be changed after some point of time.
-	Designation string `json:"designation"`
-	// BlockDevices contains a list of block devices that
-	// constitute this raid group.

-	// DiskCount applies to raidz1 and raidz2 topology only.
-	// For raidz1 a valid DiskCount value is 2^n +1 where n>0
-	// For raidz2 a valid diskCount value is 2^n+2 where n>1
-	DiskCount int `json:"disk_count"`

 	BlockDevices []CStorPoolClusterBlockDevice `json:"blockDevices"`
 }